anncam/Transformers/project/README.md

 **Model and Dataset**

+BERT Model
+  - **explain**

+Hotel Reviews data:
 - Trip Advisor Hotel Review data set with 20,000 reviews
+- positive reviews assigned value 2 if the rating is 4 or 5
+- neutral reviews assigned value 1 if the rating is 3
+- negative reviews assigned value 0 if the rating is 1 or 2

+New York Restaurants:
+- retaurant reviews with over 500,000 reviews
+- contained restaurant name, review ID, date, full reviews and previews of reviews, restaurant URL, and author ID's
 - positive reviews assigned value 2 if the rating is 4 or 5
 - neutral reviews assigned value 1 if the rating is 3
 - negative reviews assigned value 0 if the rating is 1 or 2